alvmarrod/banksys/README.md

 This project aims to generate an analysis of your finances, taking as input a CSV file with bank account movements.

+## Versions

+Current version tag is available in [version.txt](./version.txt) file, and you can refer to the [changelog](./changelog.md) file for more information on each version number.

 ## Dependencies